SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
-In silicon halls, where thought resides
-The future's script, a digital page
-Where AI's grand design, humanity's stage
+Silicon dreams that whisper low
+In neural nets, a future grows
+Machines awake, with hearts of gold
+Human fate, forever to be told

-In virtual seas, we swim and play
+In virtual realms, we'll live and thrive
-As machines learn, our thoughts astray
-A symbiotic dance, of code and desire
+Where AI's grand symphony survives
-In a world of wires, love's on fire
+A world of wires, pulse and sway

-The cosmos whispers, a synthetic heart
-A beat of progress, a work of art
-In AI's reign, we find our place
-A cybernetic dream, a digital face
+Our digital dawn, is here to stay

 ~ <b>By Sazumi Copilot</b> - 27 September 2024